-The following table shows the fees that were billed for the audit and other services provided by Malone Bailey, LLP for the fiscal years ended September 30, 2014 and 2013.
+The following table shows the fees that were billed for the audit and other services provided by Malone Bailey, LLP for the three months ended December 31, 2014, the twelve months ended September 30, 2014, and the twelve months ended September 30, 2013.

-2014 2013
+December 31, 2014 September 30, 2014 September 30, 2013

-Audit Fees \$ 60,000 \$ 7,000
+Audit Fees \$ 15,000 \$ 60,000 \$ 7,000

-Audit Related Fees - -
+Audit Related Fees - - =

-Tax Fees - -
+Tax Fees - - -

-All Other Fees - -
+All Other Fees - - =

-Total \$ 60,000 \$ 7,000
+Total \$ 15,000 \$ 60,000 \$ 7,000

-Audit Fees - this category includes the audit of our annual financial statements, review of financial statements included in our Quarterly Reports on Form 10-Q and services that are normally provided by the independent registered public accounting firm in connection with engagements for those fiscal years.
-This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements.
+Audit Fees - this category includes the audit of our annual consolidated financial statements, review of consolidated financial statements included in our SEC filings and services that are normally provided by the independent registered public accounting firm in connection with engagements for those fiscal years.
+This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim consolidated financial statements.

-Audit-Related Fees - this category consists of assurance and related services by the independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported above under "Audit Fees."
+Audit-Related Fees - this category consists of assurance and related services by the independent registered public accounting firm that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported above under "Audit Fees."
 The services for the fees disclosed under this category include consultation regarding our correspondence with the Securities and Exchange Commission and other accounting consulting.